Well, You Want Me to Pay Your School Loan Bills? TANSTAAFL!

 There is an old saying you need to be aware of; TANSTAAFL

-I keep seeing these Millennials, or whatever they call themselves, on the different news shows.
-And they cry the blues about their $100K, $150K and even higher college bills.
+I keep seeing these Millennials, or whatever they call themselves, on the different news shows as they cry the blues about their $100K, $150K and even higher college bills.

 And one of their first statements to the world is,